tcheneau/docker-bind9/README.md

 Edit the configuration files in the etc directory to match your zones.
 Add your zones in the zones directory.

+Your files (and directories that contains them) should be readable to the bind user (UID 101) when the program is run with the chroot argument (default behavior using the Dockerfile).

 Running
 -------